310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 {% endbubble %}

 {% bubble Chiaki grin2 %}
-Ooh, and there’s even a mascot company who watched our live show, and has sent a request for us to collaborate with their mascot…?
+Ooh, and there’s even a yuruchara company who watched our live show, and has sent a request for us to collaborate with their yuruchara…?

 This is wonderful news, Takamine.
 Your likes seems to have brought us new encounters~♪
 {% endbubble %}